ignalred/ignalred/README.md

 - 🔭 I’m a Java and JavaScript developer
 - 💼 I've been coding for over 4 years
-- 🎮 I'm experienced in Spigot and NodeJS, and can work with both LuckPerms and Citizens API.
+- 🎮 Currently working on Plutonium!

 ### 💻 Languages and Tools: